 Kelly Cates interviewed the two icons as they looked back on their Premier League careers, with some special guests also making an appearance.

-A shortlist of 23 additional nominees eligible to join the Premier League Hall of Fame in 2021 was also announced during the show, with fans invited to cast their vote and help select the remaining six inductees to the 2021 Premier League Hall of Fame.
+A shortlist of 23 additional nominees eligible to join the Premier League Hall of Fame in 2021 was also announced during the show, with fans invited to cast their vote up until 18:00 BST on 9 May and help select the remaining six inductees to the 2021 Premier League Hall of Fame.

 Voting will take place on the official Premier League website and app until 9 May, via the dedicated content hub at premierleague.com/hall-of-fame.